 - 5.2.6 Suspension of a certificate or licence until the occurrence of a specified event, or withdrawal of a certificate or licence, is appropriate where a firm or individual cannot show to the Committee's satisfaction that it will be able to meet the eligibility requirements in future or until some time in the future.
 Where the Committee does suspend or withdraw a certificate on eligibility grounds it may or may not be appropriate to place conditions on any re-application for the certificate.
-Orders to suspend or withdraw a certificate should in most circumstances be publicised. - 5.2.7 Suspension or withdrawal of a firm's auditing certificate or an individual's practising certificate and audit qualification or insolvency licence prevents a firm or individual only from conducting audit or insolvency work.
-In most cases the individual will retain a practising certificate allowing him or her to conduct all other areas of public practice work, including accountancy and tax.

-- 5.2.8 Relevant factors to take into consideration (this list is not exhaustive): - the firm or individual has made no or wholly inadequate proposals for rectifying the situation the situation has occurred before and the firm or individual has failed to carry out the proposals it made and or has failed to ensure the situation did not occur again or failed again to deal with the matter appropriately.
+Orders to suspend or withdraw a certificate must be publicised, as set out in section 2.6 of this document. - 5.2.7 Suspension or withdrawal of a firm's auditing certificate or an individual's practising certificate and audit qualification or insolvency licence prevents a firm or individual only from conducting audit or insolvency work.
+In most cases the individual will retain a practising certificate allowing him or her to conduct all other areas of public practice work, including accountancy and tax. - 5.2.8 Relevant factors to take into consideration (this list is not exhaustive): - the firm or individual has made no or wholly inadequate proposals for rectifying the situation - the situation has occurred before and the firm or individual has failed to carry out the proposals it made and/or has failed to ensure the situation did not occur again or failed again to deal with the matter appropriately.